-How Much Do Others Choose to Pay for Life Insurance in Surrey and in Canada
+How Much Do Others Choose to Pay for Life Insurance in Richmond and in Canada

 The chart shows a comparison of term life and universal life insurance premiums that consumers pay for Life Insurance in Canada.
 Please consider that though these are self-reported data.

-We found out that many consumers in Surrey are underinsured.
+We found out that many consumers in Richmond are underinsured.

 Life Insurance premiums will also strongly depend on number of factors – these are average premiums.

 Overall there are several important questions to answer before choosing Life Insurance: